Malpar

 Malpar is a village and a gram panchayat in Rewa district in the Indian state of Madhya Pradesh.
-It is about 4 kilometers from Teonthar.The first Sarpanch of the formation of Madhya Pradesh Panchayati Raj Act was Hon.
-Premchandra Shukla Ji (1994-2000).
-Shri shukla was an influential Congress leader of Mandal Tyonthar and was Mandal President for many years.
-Shri Shukla has three sons.
-Eng.
-Shyamacharan Shukla, Vidyacharan Shukla and Sabyasanchi Shukla.
-Shri Sabyasanchi Shukla is currently active in politics.

 Location

 The village is located at a distance of 2.8 kilometers from the town of Teonthar.
 It is 80 kilometers from district headquarters in Rewa and about 60 kilometers from Prayagraj.
 The village is situated on the banks of Tamsa River.

 Transportation

-Main modes of transportation are buses and taxis.Premchandrarailway stations are Shankargarh, Prayagraj and Rewa.
-Nearest airport is erayagaraj Airport.
+Main modes of transportation are buses and taxis.Nearest railway stations are Shankargarh, Prayagraj and Rewa.
+Nearest airport is prayagaraj Airport.

 Demographics

 Malpar is a medium-sized village with totaE 143 families residing.
 The village has a population of 759 of which 350 aren males while 409 are females as per 2011 Census of India.
 12.65% of total population of village is under 6 years of age.
 Average Sex Ratio of Malpar village is 1169 which is higher than Madhya Pradesh state average of 931.
 Malpar village has literacy rate of 79.19% compared to 69.32% of Madhya Pradesh.
 In Malpar Male literacy stands at 92.05% while female literacy rate was 68.42%.
 Malpar village is administrated by Sarpanch (Head of Village) who is elected representative of the village.